 Done browsing?
 Good, now read on.

-7 Tips to Reduce Thanksgiving Stress
+7 Tips for Reducing Thanksgiving Stress

 Tip #1: Plan Your Menu

 When planning a Thanksgiving menu, it's always a balancing act between representing all the classics and satisfying all the members of your family.
-Whatever route you choose—whole turkey or turkey porchetta, sweet potato casserole or roasted sweet potatoes, creamed Brussels sprouts or roasted—keep in mind the limitations of your kitchen.
+Whatever route you choose—whole turkey or turkey porchetta, sweet potato casserole or roasted sweet potatoes, creamed Brussels sprouts or roasted ones—keep in mind the limitations of your kitchen.
 Knowing what you're going to be cooking before you get started will save you a lot of headaches.

 Whatever you do, don't bite off more than you can chew.
 If it all seems overwhelming, simplify.
 Nobody will think less of you for buying a few ready-made sides to save you some prep work.